skip to Main Content

 Deviated septums block one side of the nose causing a reduction in air flow.
 Treatments exist to reduce the swelling of the nasal tissue that contribute to the deviation, but in some cases when the patient does not respond to medication, surgery is needed to restore balance of nasal airflow.

-Contact A Boise Sinus Surgery Specialist Near You
+Contact A Boise Sinus Surgeon Near You

 We treat sinusitis, rhinitis, deviated septums, nasal injuries, and other nose conditions.